-During 2012, the Bank has established a Nomination Committee which is tasked to uphold the transparency in the nomination process for Board membership.
-This Committee is responsible for recommending Board Members' appointments and nomination for election in the General Assembly, as well as conducting the annual self-assessment of the Board's performance.
+The Nomination Committee is tasked to uphold the transparency in the nomination process for Board membership.
+This Committee is responsible for recommending Board Members' appointments and nomination for election in the General Assembly, as well as conducting the annual self-assessment of the Board and Board Committees' performance.